Makonede/all-trees-tracker/README.md

 ## Development

-This project consists of two parts: the [backend](backend), a LayeredFS mod for *Breath of the Wild* 1.6.0, and the [frontend](frontend), a Tauri SvelteKit app.
+This project consists of three components: the [backend](backend), a LayeredFS mod for *Breath of the Wild* 1.6.0, the [frontend](frontend), a Tauri SvelteKit app, and the [proxy](proxy), a WebSocket server that interfaces the backend and the web frontend.
 See their respective `README`s for development instructions.